 “MSPs should ensure that security tools work well with the management and monitoring tools,” Crellin comments.
 “These solutions will need to work together to provide a clear picture of what’s happening in any given customer’s environment, at any moment in time.”

-Crellin says another challenge that MSPs and VARs face when beginning to offer securing solutions or managed security is learning how to sell it: “MSPs need to understand how important security is and use it as a differentiator against their competitors.
+Crellin says another challenge that MSPs and VARs face when offering security solutions or managed security is learning how to sell it: “MSPs need to understand how important security is and use it as a differentiator against their competitors.
 When possible, MSPs should work with vendors to articulate that value proposition.”

 Mastering how to communicate the value of the security solutions you provide, as well as growing in knowledge, hiring skilled resources, and investing in the right tools, are challenging, but, Crellin says, aren’t optional.